 For the purposes of movement, models ignore any obstacle that is 1" tall or less - these can be easily stepped over or jumped over without penalty.
-However, taller obstacles may need to be climbed, as described below.
+However, taller obstacles may need to be jumped, as described below.
 Similarly, narrow gaps of less than 1" across or drops of less than 1" deep can be moved across without Jumping.

-The Batman model don't suffer any movement penalty during this Movement Action.
+The Stark Archer model doesn't suffer any movement penalty during this 캁 Action.